 How Health and Safety Risk Assessments are monitored and reviewed

-Once a risk assessment has been carried out and a health and safety policy for the organisation has been created, the next step involves how health and safety risk assessments are monitored and reviewed.
+Once an assessment has been carried out and a health and safety policy for the organisation has been created, the next step involves how health and safety assessments are monitored and reviewed.

-The first step involves conducting a risk assessment in which the hazards are identified, the risks along with their likelihood and severity are evaluated, control measures are implemented where risks cannot be eliminated, the findings are recorded and communicated, and finally, that the risk assessment is reviewed and updated if necessary.
+The first step involves conducting an assessment in which the hazards are identified, the risks along with their likelihood and severity are evaluated, control measures are implemented where risks cannot be eliminated, the findings are recorded and communicated, and finally, that the assessment is reviewed and updated if necessary.

 Employers may still be uncertain over how and when to monitor and review their risk assessments, and the sections below will provide some insight into this matter.